jccguimaraes/infrastructure-as-code/gcp/tf-example-01/README.md

 "terraform apply" is subsequently run.
 </pre>

 We hardcoded the name of the vpc that we created before.
-Next we do `terraform apply` to apply the plan and deploy the subnetwork into `my-vpc`.
+Next we do `terraform apply` to apply the plan and deploy the subnetwork into `my_vpc`.

 <pre>
 data.google_project.project: Refreshing state...